After School Activities For Kids

 - Ceramics or sculpting

-- Develop positive practice habits
+- Develops positive practice habits

-- Work as a group
+- Works better as a part of a group

 - Confidently address an audience